 Though the majority of my work is in Motion Design, the field still requires a strong foundation in traditional graphic design principles.
 Some samples of my design work can be found on my projects page.

-Since 2008 I have shot tens of thousands of photos for NYC Grid.
+In 2008 I created and have since shot tens of thousands of photos for NYC Grid.
 The original purpose of the blog was to document the city block-by-block.
 Updated nearly everyday for four years, I posted over 500 blocks throughout Manhattan, Brooklyn and Queens.
 I strived to make the posts informative as well as visually descriptive in order to give readers more than what they could see on Google Street View.
 While no longer a daily project, I still update it with new content occasionally.